Gtomika/tframework-core/README.md

 ### How to run

+All the info on how to run the framework is in the [quickstart document](./docs/quickstart.md).
-The framework should be started from the `main` method:
+After setting up the project, as described in the document, the framework should be started from the `main` method:

 ```java
 @TFrameworkRootClass